 The combined use of different sources of plant nutrients i.e. organic, biological and inorganic amendments is essential for the maintenance and improvement of soil fertility and plant nutrient supply at an optimum level for achieving desired crop productivity.
-The aim of Integrated Nutrient Management (INM) is to integrate the use of natural and man-made soil nutrients to increase crop productivity and preserve soil productivity for future generations.
-Rather than focusing nutrition management practices on one crop, INM aims at optimal use of nutrient sources on a croppingsystem or crop-rotation basis.
-This encourages farmers to focus on longterm planning and make greater consideration for environmental impacts.
-INM relies on a number of factors, including appropriate nutrient application and conservation and the transfer of knowledge about INM practices to farmers and researchers.
-Boosting plant nutrients can be achieved by a range of practices covered in this guide such as terracing, alley cropping, conservation tillage, intercropping, and crop rotation.
+The aim of Integrated Nutrient Management (INM) is to integrate the use of natural and man-made soil nutrients to increase crop productivity and preserves soil productivity for future generations.
+Rather than focusing on nutrition management practices on one crop, INM aims at the optimal use of nutrient sources on a cropping system or crop-rotation basis.
+This encourages farmers to focus on long term planning and make greater consideration for environmental impacts.
+INM relies on a number of factors, including appropriate nutrient application, conservation and the transfer of knowledge about INM.

+Boosting plant nutrients can be achieved by a range of practices covered in this guide such as terracing, alley cropping, conservation tillage, inter cropping, and crop rotation.
 In addition to the standard selection and application of fertilizers, INM practices include new techniques such as deep placement of fertilizers and the use of inhibitors or urea coatings that have been developed to improve nutrient uptake.
-In a country like India, to meet the ever increasing demand of food for a continually expanding population, we cannot depend on organic farming but use of organic and inorganic i.e. Integrated Nutrient Management is only the alternative to fulfil our agro targets.
+In a country like India, to meet the ever-increasing demand for food for a continually expanding population, we cannot depend on organic farming but the use of organic and inorganic i.e. Integrated Nutrient Management is only the alternative to fulfill our agro targets.

-Visit of farmers to model organic farms to understand working with natural system.

-- To learn about biological cycles within the farming system involving microorganisms, soil flora and fauna, plants and animals. - To maintain and increase the long term fertility of soil through INM techniques. - To learn INM applications in various agricultural/ horticultural crops and soil types. - 4.
-To understand the wider social, economic and ecological impact of the INM farming system.
+- Visit of farmers to model organic farms to understand working with natural system - To learn about biological cycles within the farming system involving microorganisms, soil flora, and fauna, plants, and animals - 3.
+To maintain and increase the long term fertility of soil through INM techniques - To learn INM applications in various agricultural/ horticultural crops and soil types - To understand the wider social, economic and ecological impact of the INM farming system

-- 1. Indian Institute of Soil Science, Bhopal. - Field visits to see INM sites and organic farming models. - 3.
-Centre of Organic Farming.
+- 1. Indian Institute of Soil Science, Bhopal - 2.
+Field visits to see INM sites and organic farming models - 3.
+Centre of Organic Farming